-(a) A Delivery Operator shall operate a Warehouse for the storage of Finished Marijuana Products and preparation of Individual Orders for Delivery.

-- (b) Warehouses shall comply with all applicable requirements of 935 CMR §§ 500.105, including, but not limited to, subsections (3), -500.105(5), 500.105(6), (7), (8), and (9)and 500.110. - Warehouses shall comply with all requirements of 935 CMR 500.110105(11). (c)

-(d) Warehouses shall incorporate a sally port or loading area immediately adjacent to the Warehouse that enables the transfer of Finished Marijuana Products into a vehicle for delivery.
+- (a) A Delivery Operator shall operate a Warehouse for the storage of Finished Marijuana Products and preparation of Individual Orders for Delivery. - (b) Warehouses shall comply with all applicable requirements of 935 CMR 500.110. - (c) Warehouses shall comply with all requirements of 935 CMR 500.105(11). - (d) Warehouses shall incorporate a sally port or loading area immediately adjacent to the Warehouse that enables the transfer of Finished Marijuana Products into a vehicle for delivery.